- Search The Registry

 *The Dominican Republic gained independence from Haiti on this date in 1844.

 At the beginning of the 1800s, the colony of Santo Domingo, which had once been the headquarters of Spanish power in the New World, was in decline.
-Spain during this time was embroiled in various wars to maintain control of the Americas.
+Spain, during this time, was embroiled in various wars to maintain control of the Americas.
 With Spain's resources spread among its global interest, Santo Domingo and other Caribbean territories became neglected.
-The population of the Spanish colony stood at approximately 80,000 with the vast majority being white-European descendants and free people of color.
+The population of the Spanish colony stood at approximately 80,000, with the vast majority being white-European descendants and free people of color.

 This was when the newly independent nation, previously known as the Captaincy General of Santo Domingo, was unified with Haiti in 1822.
 The criollo class within the country overthrew the Spanish crown in 1821 before unifying Haiti a year later.
 After ousting the Haitian occupying force from the country, Dominican nationalists had to fight against a series of attempted invasions from 1844 to 1856.
-Haitian soldiers would make incessant attacks to try to regain control of the territory, but these efforts were to no avail as the Dominicans would go on to win every battle henceforth.
+Haitian soldiers would make incessant attacks to regain control of the territory, but these efforts were to no avail as the Dominicans would go on to win every battle.